wick3dr0se/sysfetch/HowToBuild.md

 #### What about other package types?

-.deb is first, we'll be adding the others as we figure out their build processes, though `fpm` makes that very easy.
+.deb and .rpm are first, we'll be adding the others as we figure out their build processes, though `fpm` makes that very easy.
+There is currently work going on for an AUR build for Arch based Linuxes.